adobe-rnd/mystique-playground/README.md

 python -m unittest discover -s server/tests
 ```

-## Adding a New Generation Strategy
+## Adding a New Generation Strategy to the Playground

 To create a new generation strategy, follow these steps: